ekunitsa/ekunitsa-resume-nextjs/README.md

 - `npm i`
 - Prepare the .env file following the example in .env.example
+- `npx prisma generate` - for preparing the prisma
-- `npx prisma db push` - for preparing the database
+- `npx prisma db push` - for push database scheme
 - `npm run dev`

 ### For build